 I love CHANI.
 I still pay for CHANI.
 But CHANI does not know my client Anna had a Saturn return three months ago and that is relevant to today. — Iliana P., Mexico City, 5 years

 I switched the day a client emailed asking why their MC in Astrolium was different from the consumer app.
-The consumer app was wrong. — Felix N., Vienna, researcher
+Turned out the app had locked them into a different house system without saying so.
+I needed a tool where I control the setting and can cross-check it. — Felix N., Vienna, researcher

 Continue exploring